 You hear about it all the time.
 Debbie and Matt have been together forever.
 They’re the ultimate couple.
 They’re the couple you aspire to be like, then they decide to get married and it lasts a year before they’re headed for divorce.
 What the hell happened?
 All of a sudden people are questioning their own relationships.
 If Debbie and Matt can’t make it, what chance have we got?

-There are a multitude of reasons why couples split up, but Debbie and Matt, although they lived together for a long time, might have had mis-matched expectations about what their married life would be like.
+There is a multitude of reasons why couples split up, but Debbie and Matt, although they lived together for a long time, might have had mismatched expectations about what their married life would be like.
 This can be the same for newer couples, especially if they haven’t had a specific conversation.

 Here’s a snippet from Ariel’s article – she explained it so well…..

 “Neither of these assumptions is in any way wrong.
 The problem, however, is when the two people getting married don’t talk about their expectations.
 One partner goes in thinking, say, “This is going to be awesome: once we’re married, the sex is going to get way kinkier because the trust is going to be so much stronger between us!”
 The other partner goes in thinking, “This is awesome: I’m never going to have to travel alone again.
 We’ll go places together!”

 The issues arise when they don’t talk these things over, and then go home after the wedding and the one partner is thinking, “Wow, the honeymoon was dull.
 Where’s my kinky sex?”
 And the other partner is thinking, “Wait, did they just say they don’t want to go to San Francisco with me next weekend?
 I thought we were doing everything together now!”